-Limiting factors for salmon production in these drainages are summer low flows and the adverse effects of logging.
+Limiting factors for salmon production in these drainages, beyond ocean access, are summer low flows and the adverse effects of logging.
 All lands outside the Olympic National Park have been extensively logged.
 Little habitat data exists for these streams, but biologists have noted that sedimentation and altered riparian zones are problems.
 Numerous blockages from either culverts or cedar spalts have been documented in Cedar and Steamboat Creeks.
-The middle reaches of Goodman Creek are reported to have low levels of large woody material.
-According to Phinney and Bucknell (1975) stream clean out of woody debris was practiced in Goodman Creek to facilitate salmon migration.
+The middle reaches of Goodman Creek have low levels of large woody material that some projects proposed in this strategy are starting to address.
+According to Phinney and Bucknell (1975) stream clean out of woody material was practiced in Goodman Creek to facilitate salmon migration.

 Fall coho salmon and winter run steelhead trout have been documented in Goodman Creek, Mosquito Creek, Cedar Creek, and Steamboat Creek.
 Goodman Creek and Mosquito Creek have suitable spawning material for Chinook salmon, but the extent of utilization is unknown.
 A barrier falls exists on Falls Creek, a tributary to Goodman Creek.
-Coho and steelhead are able to utilize 12 miles of the main stem Goodman Creek as well as over 8 miles of tributary streams.
+Coho and steelhead are able to utilize 12 miles of the mainstem Goodman Creek as well as over 8 miles of tributary streams.
 Mosquito Creek is known to support coho production in its lower 7 miles.
 Coho spawning generally occurs from mid-November to mid-January in Goodman and Mosquito Creeks.
 Winter steelhead spawning occurs from January through April.
 An estimated 36 linear miles of stream are utilized for salmon production in these streams.
 The data for stock status determinations is limited, and remains a data need.